microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 ##### SpeechEventData.cs
 Event data for an event coming from the speech keyword source.

-##### XboxControllerEVentData.cs
+##### XboxControllerEventData.cs
-Event data for an event coming from an xbox controller source.
+Event data for an event coming from an Xbox controller source.

 #### InputHandlers